 - Prevent potential health risks: Hypertension, kidney disease, etc.

-- Save on equipment replacement costs: Minimize corrosion with the removal of chloride
+- Save on equipment replacement costs: Minimize corrosion with the removal of chloride from water

 - Increase plant growth: Chloride free irrigation and agricultural water will enable optimal growth production for plants and food products rather than being stunted by chloride.